Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </image>

-The following attributes of the type element are of special interest when building simple disk images:
+The following attributes of the type element are deserve attention when building simple disk images:

 • format: Specifies the format of the virtual disk, possible values are: gce, ova, qcow2, vagrant, vmdk, vdi, vhd, vhdx and vhd-fixed.

-• formatoptions: Specifies additional format options passed to qemu-img. formatoptions is a comma separated list of format specific options in a name=value format like qemu-img expects it.
-KIWI NG will forward the settings from this attribute as a parameter to the -o option in the qemu-img call.
+• formatoptions: Specifies additional format options passed to qemu-img. formatoptions is a comma-separated list of format specific options in a name=value format as expected by qemu-img.
+KIWI NG forwards the settings from the attribute as a parameter to the -o option in the qemu-img call.

-The bootloader, size and machine child-elements of type can be used to customize the virtual machine image further.
-We describe them in the following sections: Setting up the Bootloader of the Image, Modifying the Size of the Image and Customizing the Virtual Machine
+The bootloader, size and machine child-elements of type can be used to customize the virtual machine image.
+These elements are described in the following sections: Setting up the Bootloader in the Image, Modifying the Size of the Image and Customizing the Virtual Machine

 $ sudo kiwi-ng system build \